Judo boss offers Olympic lifeline to asylum-seeking Iranian Mollaei

 "But we have rules.
 Everything has to happen according to the statutes of the international federation and the Olympic charter.

-"Some countries have different rules -- they can apply those rules in their country, but not at international level in an international sports event," he added.
+"Some countries have different rules -- they can apply those rules in their country, but not at an international sports event," he added.

 "It's a special situation.
 We have to live with that and act accordingly."